analogsenses/source/source/_posts/2015-11-26-a-matter-of-respect.markdown

 If the above is unequivocally confirmed, despicable doesn’t even cut it.

 You may reasonably ask for proof.
-Currently, the biggest proof we have was published [yesterday](https://twitter.com/AmyJane/status/669589200199643137) by Amy Jane Gruber.
+Currently, the strongest evidence we have was published [yesterday](https://twitter.com/AmyJane/status/669589200199643137) by Amy Jane Gruber.
 Samantha’s IP address matches that of Victor, a fact that can be verified by inspecting the headers of email messages received by John Gruber from both identities.

 <center><blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">OK, <a href="https://twitter.com/s_bielefeld">@s_bielefeld</a>, you gave me permission. <a href="https://t.co/1WlvLxZN8W">pic.twitter.com/1WlvLxZN8W</a></p>&mdash; Amy Jane Gruber (@AmyJane) <a href="https://twitter.com/AmyJane/status/669589200199643137">November 25, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></center>